Coronavirus (COVID-19) Updates

 - Wash hands often for 20 seconds and encourage others to do the same.
 Use hand sanitizer with at least 60% alcohol if soap and water are unavailable.

-- Wear a cloth face covering in public and during any gatherings.
+- Wear a properly fitted face covering in public and during any gatherings.

 - Cover coughs and sneezes with a tissue, then throw the tissue away.